gscrow/dressipi-com/_posts/2018-07-26-monthly-retail-round-up-july-2018.markdown

 - See if their size is in store, allowing for same day reservations
 - NikePlus members will be given access to special Nike products, exclusive discounts, and partner awards
-- Scan barcodes to learn more about any product and find more sizes and colours
+- Scan barcodes to learn more about any product and find more sizes and colors

 ### 4) Missguided’s Partnership with Love Island